loongson-community/loongarch-opcodes/README.md

   an integer register, which is obviously wrong.
 Instruction naming is adjusted accordingly (to make the FCSR more resemble CSR).

+* Instructions that operate on FCCs have the `cf` part renamed to `fcc` in their mnemonics.

+  Other parts of the manual, especially the register names, refer to the bank of 1-bit FP predicates as `fcc`, but mnemonics have `cf`, which is inconsistent.

 * `asrt[le,gt].d` have the suffix removed.

   According to the manual, there's no mention of operand width anywhere,